 What Empathy Isn’t:

 You can (and should) set limits as necessary.
-And then acknowledge his unhappiness about those limits.
+And then acknowledge your child's unhappiness about those limits.
 Don't be defensive.
 It's important to your child that you're able to tolerate his disappointment and anger at you, and that you love him even when he's not in touch with his love for you.

 Solving the problem.

-Your goal is to let him get past his upset so that he can begin to think about solutions himself, not to solve it for him.
+Your goal is to let your child get past his upset so that he can begin to think about solutions himself, not to solve it for him.
 When he expresses his feelings about something, you'll want to listen and acknowledge, rather than jumping in with solutions.
 That means you'll have to manage your own anxiety about the issue.

 Accepting his feelings and reflecting them does not mean you agree with them or endorse them.
 You are showing him you understand, nothing more, and nothing less.
 And if you’ve ever felt understood, you understand just how great a gift this is.